HomeSpecialties › Ophthalmology

 How overseas-trained ophthalmology doctors get recognised

-Overseas-trained ophthalmologists are assessed by RANZCO as a Specialist International Medical Graduate (SIMG) for comparability to an Australian-trained ophthalmologist, after AMC primary-source verification of qualifications.
-Substantially comparable applicants complete a period of oversight of up to 12 months (minimum 3); partially comparable applicants do up to 24 months FTE of supervised practice in an Australian public hospital, reviewed every three months, and may be required to sit the RACE clinical exam.
+Overseas-trained ophthalmologists are assessed by RANZCO as a Specialist International Medical Graduate (SIMG) for comparability to an Australian-trained ophthalmologist, after AMC verification.
+Substantially comparable applicants do up to 12 months of oversight (minimum 3); partially comparable applicants do up to 24 months FTE of supervised practice in an Australian public hospital, reviewed every three months, and may sit the RACE clinical exam.

 See the RANZCO — Specialist International Medical Graduates and our IMG internship guide.